GoPetFriendly Fighting Infringement

 After unsuccessfully attempting to get the company to remove my articles and compensate me for my work, I hired an attorney to help enforce my rights.
 Rather than accepting responsibility and complying with our request, the company responded to my attorney's letter by filing a lawsuit against GoPetFriendly.com demanding $5 million.

-We need $10,000 pay legal fees to defend GoPetFriendly.com against this lawsuit, and to pursue the copyright infringement claims for my work as soon as possible.
+We need to raise funds to pay the legal fees to defend GoPetFriendly.com against this lawsuit, and to pursue the copyright infringement claims for my work as soon as possible.

 We are confident that we have a solid case.
 More details and screenshots are provided on my blog: http://blog.gopetfriendly.com/).